 6 – Add Insulation in the Attic

 Over time, the insulation in your attic compacts reducing its effectiveness and creating poor temperature regulation for your home.
 The insulation in the attic protects your home from air entering or exiting through the roof.
 When heat transfer occurs, your HVAC unit must work harder to maintain the desired temperature in your home.
 This problem can be easily resolved by adding insulation to the attic.
-Blown-in fiberglass insulation is easily installed by professional contractors to create a better barrier to reduce heat transfer and save on energy expense.
+Blown-in fiberglass insulation is easily installed by professional contractors to create a better barrier to reduce heat transfer and save on energy expenses.

 7 – Schedule HVAC Preventative Maintenance